anchann/angularjs-typescript-e2e/README.md

 In Chrome dev tools' settings, check "enable source maps".
 If you now toss in a `debugger` statement somewhere in your `.ts` source code, when you hit that breakpoint in the browser, you'll be looking at your TypeScript code, not the generated `tslib.js`.

+### Config system

+It's typical to need to pass a set of config variables to the app, e.g. the backend server URL that the app is supposed to hit.
+I propose the following solution.

+Two config files are included in `index.html`

+* `app/config.js`, which defines a JS variable and assigns an object literal to it, containing the default config values.
+This file is kept in the code base.
+The authors are encouraged to set defaults that will let the app work out of the box.
+* `app/config_overrides.js`, which possibly changes the values of a subset of the fields defined on the variable in `config.js`.
+This file is _not_ kept in the code base.
+Each developer will have their own overrides, and a production version will be deployed as part of the deployment (and managed separately, by puppet or whatever other software is used for deploying). `config_overrides.sample.js` is provided for reference.

+This JS variable is then added to the dependency injector as a constant, and can be injected into whichever service/controller/directive/etc needs access to the config values.
+See `TaskService.ts` for an example of how it's used.

+In dev, these two files are loaded as `<script>` nodes, while in an environment where the static `index.html` file is served by varnish or something similar, edge-side-includes are used to inline the contents of the config.

 ## TODO and wishlist